DavidRBurt/Lipschitz-Driven-Inference/README.md

 ### Re-creating Simulation Experiments from the Paper
 Navigate to the directory `Lipschitz-Driven-Inference/experiments/simulations`.
 To recreate experiments with the same settings as the paper, run `bash run.sh`.
 Results will be saved in `Lipschitz-Driven-Inference/experiments/simulations/results`.

-### Re-creating Simulation Experiments from the Paper
+### Re-creating Real Data Experiments from the Paper
 Navigate to the directory `Lipschitz-Driven-Inference/experiments/real_data`.
 To recreate experiments with the same settings as the paper, run `bash run.sh`.
 Results will be saved in `Lipschitz-Driven-Inference/experiments/real_data/results`.

 ### Data sources.